devjs/hmu-slack/README.md

 # Hit Me Up for Slack
-> Hit Me Up with slack team name availability.
+> Hit me up with slack team name availability.

 This is a [Hit Me Up][hmu] plugin for checking [Slack][slack] team name availability.